 Optimum Ratio of Price and Quality of Education

-In 2014, the cost of studying at Russian universities in full-time Bachelor’s Degree Programmes started from 63,000 roubles a year (1,100 US dollars), depending on the subject studied (according to the standards established by the Russian Ministry of Education and Science).
-The maximum tuition fee at the most prestigious universities in the capital was as high as 344,000 roubles a year (6,100 US dollars), according to data from ratings agency Expert1.
+In 2020, the cost of studying at Russian universities in full-time Bachelor’s Degree Programmes started from 83,000 roubles a year (1,186 US dollars), depending on the subject studied (according to the standards established by the Ministry of Science and Higher Education of the Russian Federation).
+The maximum tuition fee at the most prestigious universities in the capital was as high as 586,000 roubles a year (8,371 US dollars), according to data from ratings agency Expert1.

 If you are considering universities located outside Moscow or Saint Petersburg, tuition and accommodation costs will be lower: prices in the regions are much lower than in the capital (see university websites for more detailed information on the tuition fee).

 Russia is one of the few countries to offer foreign citizens the opportunity to receive free tuition.
 Every year, the Russian government awards several thousand scholarships (quotas) to international students.
-For example, in 2015 universities were allocated 15,000 quotas.
+For example, in 2020 universities were allocated 15,000 quotas.
 In addition, some categories of foreign citizens, including compatriots, may apply for state-funded places on equal terms with Russians but outside the quotas.
-Another possibility is taking part in university academic competitions: the winners and laureates of these competitions are given preferential terms when enrolling at leading Russian universities (on a quota basis and for state-funded places).
+Another possibility is taking part in university academic competitions: the winners and laureates of these competitions are given preferential terms when enrolling at leading Russian universities.

 Russian is spoken by about 260 million people worldwide and some 10.5 million foreigners are regularly learning Russian.
 Russian universities offer different Russian language programmes, including courses, summer schools, and distance learning.
 In preparatory courses, international students take a year-long course in the Russian language and, for students who are enrolled in state-funded places (government scholarships), it is provided free of charge.